daattali/beautiful-jekyll/2020-ProfDevExchanges.md

 * **Budget and Justification.** List the requested amount and describe the justification for the following categories: meals and incidentals, lodging, travel, and materials and supplies.
 The maximum should not exceed $3000.
 Please ensure that the amount requested in each category is less than maximum allowable government rates (see instructions for "Budget calculations" below).

-Awards will be distributed to the successful applicant as a stipend based on their proposed budget.
-The research exchange must occur between March 2020 and March 2021.

-We understand that certain individuals may have special circumstances that may make it difficultfor them to travel (e.g. pregnancy, young children, disability).
-If you have special circumstances, please email us at evolvingseas@gmail.com to determine if there is another way you can apply for support for your professional development.

 #### Budget calculations